eclipse-che/che-docs/src/main/_docs/write-che-ide-plugins/plugins-code-editors.md

 ![image06.png]({{ base }}/docs/assets/imgs/image06.png)
 First, we need to register a custom editor provider, `MyEditorProvider`, which plugs in our custom code completion.
 If you did not register a custom editor provider before, Che will use the `DefaultEditorProvider`, which we now replace.
-This is done in a class `JsEditorExtension` which contains all potential extensions for the JSEditor (see also [here](introduction-1#section-extension-classes)).
+This is done in a class `JsEditorExtension` which contains all potential extensions for the JSEditor.

 An editor provider is responsible for configuring a specific editor type.
 Therefore, it provides an `EditorConfiguration`, which is responsible for editor features such as code completion, quick assist or code formatting.
 To provide custom code completion, the `EditorConfiguration` needs to create a custom `CodeAssistProcessor`.